beneath-hq/beneath/docs/core-resources/secrets.md

 ```bash
 beneath auth SECRET
 ```
-Beneath stores your secret in a hidden folder on your Desktop called “.beneath”
+Beneath stores your secret in a hidden folder in your home directory called “.beneath”